Getting started

 var serializer = new ReqIFSerializer(false);

-serializer.Serialize(reqifs, resultFileUri , null);
+serializer.Serialize(reqifs, resultFileUri, null);

 }

-For a more detailed explanation of the
+For a more detailed explanation of the ReqIFContent of a ReqIF object

-ReqIF object please refer to the online
+please refer to the online

 documentation.